Now Reading:

 1. Are twin pregnancies always high-risk?

-Twin pregnancies are considered higher risk, but many women deliver healthy babies with proper medical care.
+Generally speaking, twin pregnancies are considered higher risk, but many women deliver healthy babies with proper medical care.

 2. Do all twin pregnancies require C-section?